-This type of discriminating awareness needs to be without conceptions about the three circles.
-The three circles refer to the person who is meditating, what one is meditating on, and the meditation itself, and the conceptions are about truly established existence.
-We want to rid ourselves of that conception of the truly established existence of the three circles, and moreover, we want to have this whole understanding be non-conceptual.
+This type of discriminating awareness needs to be without conceptions about the three spheres.
+The three spheres refer to the person who is meditating, what one is meditating on, and the meditation itself, and the conceptions are about truly established existence.
+We want to rid ourselves of that conception of the truly established existence of the three spheres, and moreover, we want to have this whole understanding be non-conceptual.
 When we have a conceptual cognition of anything, it projects an appearance of truly established existence and until we become liberated, we believe that it corresponds to how things exist.
 In other words, we have grasping for truly established existence, and so from many points of view we really have to gain a non-conceptual cognition of voidness.

 Why do we need to develop this far-reaching discriminating awareness?
 Togme Zangpo says it is because without discriminating awareness the five far-reaching attitudes cannot bring about the attainment of complete enlightenment.
 Even with conventional bodhichitta, the wish to reach enlightenment to benefit everybody, just practicing the first five far-reaching attitudes is not enough.
 They all need to be accompanied by far-reaching discriminating awareness of voidness.

-Also, what is significant here is that we need to have that discriminating awareness about the three circles, and not just about the person, “me.”
+Also, what is significant here is that we need to have that discriminating awareness about the three spheres, and not just about the person, “me.”
 According to Hinayana, we just need to understand that a person, “me,” doesn’t exist in an impossible way with an impossible soul.
 According to Mahayana, discriminating awareness of the voidness of “me” is not sufficient for gaining enlightenment.
 We need to gain the discriminating awareness of the voidness of all phenomena, as signified by not only “me,” the one who is meditating, but also what we’re meditating on, and the action of meditation itself.
-According to the Prasangika view as asserted in the Gelug tradition, we need this discriminating awareness of the voidness of the three circles even to attain liberation.
+According to the Prasangika view as asserted in the Gelug tradition, we need this discriminating awareness of the voidness of the three spheres even to attain liberation.